University of South Carolina: Student government

 The university's student government is composed of the executive, judicial, and legislative branches.
 A 50-member Student Senate is led by the student body speaker of the Senate.
-The Student Senate enacts referendums, resolutions, and bills to enhance the student body in non-academic fields, maintains a budget for student life programs and organizations, confirms nominations for cabinet positions, and makes recommendations for change within the university.
-Student government is operated entirely by students with a Constitutional Council (its version of a Supreme Court) and Elections Commission.
-Authority derives from the Student Government Constitution, a document written and adopted with the inception of student government and overseen by the President of the University of South Carolina and the university's board of trustees.
+The Student Senate enacts referendums, resolutions, and bills to enhance the student body in non-academic fields, maintains a budget for student life projects, confirms nominations for cabinet positions, and makes recommendations for change within the university.
+Their work is arranged according to the Student Government Constitution, a document written and adopted with the inception of student government and overseen by the President of the University of South Carolina and the university's board of trustees.